maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![m2w-win-mail](images/m2w-win-mail.png)

-Open a file explorer and drag the attachment `TwoBlocks.lms`. to the mindstorms directory.
+Open a file explorer and drag the attachment `TwoBlocks.lms` to the Mindstorms directory.
 For me that is `C:\Users\maarten\Documents\LEGO MINDSTORMS`.

 ![m2w-win-file](images/m2w-win-file.png)